Battle of Remagen: Allies expand bridgehead

 First U.S. Army men and equipment pour across the Remagen Bridge; two knocked out jeeps in foreground.
 11 March 1945.

 In early 1945, SHAEF commander Eisenhower gave Montgomery and the British 21st Army Group the responsibility to be the first to cross the Rhine and capture Germany's Ruhr industrial heartland.
 Montgomery meticulously planned Operation Plunder through February and into early March with the offensive set to begin on 23 March.
 Mindful of Montgomery's plans, Eisenhower ordered Bradley to secure the Remagen bridgehead but to limit the expansion to an area that could be held by five divisions.
-On 9 March Bradley told General Hodges to attack to a maximum width of 40 km and a depth of 16 km.
+On 9 March Bradley told Gen. Hodges to attack to a maximum width of 40 km and a depth of 16 km.
 Bradley also told Hodges to limit the First Army's advance to 1000 yards per day with the goal of limiting the U.S. advance while preventing the German forces from consolidating their positions.
 The 9th Armored had captured a bridge and established a bridgehead with less than a battalion of men.
 Now they and the rest of First Army were instructed to hold once they reached the Ruhr-Frankfurt autobahn, about 11 km from the bridge.

 On the morning of 10 March, the 276th Engineer Combat Battalion, one of the III Corps units sent to Remagen, relieved Company C. Before it was relieved, Company C placed a large sign on the north tower on the western side of the bridge that welcomed soldiers:

 "CROSS THE RHINE WITH DRY FEET, COURTESY OF 9TH ARM'D DIV".

 The Pershing T26E3s that had been instrumental in capturing the bridge were too heavy to risk moving across the weakened bridge and too wide to use the pontoon bridges.
 They had to wait five days before they were transported across the river by pontoon ferry on Monday, 12 March.

 On the same day, the Belgian army's 16th Fusilier Battalion (16^{e} Bataillon de Fusiliers) came under American command and one company crossed the Rhine at Remagen on 15 March.